-Pros and Cons Pvc Doors, Wooden Doors, Composite Doors - DIY Tip 26
+Pros and Cons of PVC, Wooden & Composite Doors - DIY Tip 26

-Most Exterior doors except any made to measure/bespoke doors or frames are usually over-veneered on solid timber, this is in line with a worldwide move to making the best use of our resources and does in my opinion lead to a very stable door with comparable stability to "solid wooden section" doors.
+Most exterior doors - except any made to measure/bespoke doors - or frames are usually over-veneered on solid timber.
+This is in line with a worldwide move to make the best use of our resources and does in my opinion lead to a very stable door with comparable stability to "solid wooden section" doors.

-Composite doors go some way to overcoming the Pvc problems of narrowness by being manufactured as a “slab”, ie; the full width of door but then the slab is fitted in to a Pvc frame, both the Pvc and the Composite usually end up with the doorway being made narrower than if a traditional wooden door is fitted, traditional methods are sometimes hard to beat.
+Composite doors go some way to overcoming the PVC problems of narrowness by being manufactured as a slab (the full width of door) before being fitted in to a PVC frame.
+Both the PVC and the Composite usually end up with the doorway being made narrower than if a traditional wooden door is fitted.
+In this case traditional methods are sometimes hard to beat.

-The quality of exterior wooden doors when they are treated properly are the best buy you will make, the interesting thing about exterior wooden doors is that even when they have been fitted to a property for 100 years or more they continue to function properly and when they don't they can be added to, reduced in size and different locks or draught excluders added, the same cannot be said about PVC doors, however when all is said and done PVC or Composite doors need minimal maintenance, on more modern properties they can be a better option.
+The quality of properly treated exterior wooden doors is hard to beat.
+The interesting thing about exterior wooden doors is that even when they have been fitted to a property for 100 years or more they continue to function properly, and if they don't they can be added to; for instance, they can be reduced in size or have different locks or draught excluders added to them.
+Unfortunately the same cannot be said about PVC doors.
+However when all is said and done, PVC or Composite doors need minimal maintenance, For this reason they can be a better option on more modern properties.

 Composite doors are generally fitted in the same way as pvc doors as described above and start at £700 + vat.
 Both the Pvc and the Composite doors arrive at the customer with the door hinged in its own frame and both include any glass, locks, handles or letter plates.